 I do like to be beside the Seacroft

-Stories and histories collected from the Seacroft community were incorporated within a mythological plot that included a live band, dancers, mermaids and sea creatures, bringing East Leeds to life.
-The show tells the story of a smalltown boy on an epic journey that lands him not by the sea, but by the Seacroft.
-It draws on the area’s history and its tales and is made from local myths and local geography, with some truth interwoven alongside fairy-tale.
+Stories and histories collected from the community of Seacroft were incorporated within a mythical and fantastical narrative that included a live band, dancers, mermaids and sea creatures, bringing East Leeds to life.
+The show tells the story of a small-town boy on an epic journey.
+It draws heavily on the area’s history and is made from local myths and local geography, with some truth interwoven alongside fairy-tale.
 The use of local stories within the narrative gives local people time to develop confidence, skills and self-esteem to participate with parity of status alongside professionals and volunteers and contribute to the artistic process.